High Welfare Matching Markets via Descending Price: Introduction

 \subsection{Our results}

-We first consider a setting where all participants' values are nonnegative.
+\paragraph{Nonnegative values.} We first consider a setting where all participants' values are nonnegative.
 Under this restriction, we show a general \emph{price of anarchy (PoA)} guarantee for the Marshallian Match, i.e. in any Bayes-Nash equilibrium the expected social welfare is within a constant factor of the optimal possible.
-We use a smoothness approach (e.g. \cite{roughgarden2017price}) along with several key properties of our variant of the MM, including limited information leakage.
 The positive-bids setting can model, for example, matching of industrial plants to geographic areas (an application of \cite{koopmans1957assignment}) or matching local businesses to municipal-owned locations.

-We also show robustness of this result via several extensions.
-It not only holds for non-bipartite graphs, but also extends to a \emph{group formation} setting.
-There, agents must be partitioned into subsets of size at most $k$, the edges of a hypergraph.
-Each agent $i$ has a private valuation for joining each possible subset.
-We modify the MM by keeping the global descending price and clearing a subset when the price reaches the sum of its bids.
+Next, we extend the result to a \emph{group formation} setting, which also models \emph{matching on hypergraphs}.
+Agents must be partitioned into subsets of size at most $k$, with private valuations for joining each possible subset.
+We modify the MM by clearing a subset when the price reaches the sum of its bids.
 We obtain a $\Omega(1/k^2)$ price of anarchy for this problem.

-Next, we show that the welfare guarantee also extends to a model with information acquisition costs.
-It is natural in many matching settings that participants do not initially know their values for a potential match.
+Next, we show that the welfare guarantee also extends to a model with \emph{information acquisition costs}.
+Often, participants do not initially know their values for a potential match.
 It requires time, effort, and/or money to investigate and discover one's value.
 A good mechanism should carefully coordinate these investigations to happen at appropriate times, or else significant welfare will be lost: participants will either waste too much utility on unnecessary inspections, or they will forego valuable matches due to the inspection cost and uncertainty about the match.
-Adapting techniques of \cite{kleinberg2016descending} for analyzing welfare in models of inspection, we show that the price of anarchy of the MM is also constant in this setting.
+Here, although the optimal first-best is unknown and likely NP-hard, we obtain the same PoA guarantee.

-\begin{theorem*} With nonnegative values, the Marshallian Match has the following guarantees: \begin{enumerate} \item For matching on general graphs, a Bayes-Nash price of anarchy of at least $1/8$. \item For matching on hypergraphs with group size at most $k$, a Bayes-Nash price of anarchy of at least $1/2k^2$. \item For matching on general graphs with inspection costs, a Bayes-Nash price of anarchy of at least $1/8$. \end{enumerate} \end{theorem*}
+\begin{theorem*} With nonnegative values, the $1/4$-rebate Marshallian Match has the following guarantees: \begin{enumerate} \item For matching on general graphs, a Bayes-Nash price of anarchy of at least $1/8$. \item For matching on hypergraphs with group size at most $k$, a Bayes-Nash price of anarchy of at least $\tfrac{1}{2k^2}$. \item For matching on general graphs with inspection costs, a Bayes-Nash price of anarchy of at least $1/8$. \end{enumerate} \end{theorem*}